The Godfather (film series): The Godfather Part II

 The Godfather Part II was released on December 20, 1974.
-The feature-length film was again directed by Francis Ford Coppola and based upon Mario Puzo's novel of the same name.
+The feature-length film was again directed by Francis Ford Coppola.
+Both films, The Godfather I and The Godfather II are based on a single novel written by Mario Puzo, The Godfather.
 The film is in part both a sequel and a prequel to The Godfather, presenting two parallel dramas.
 The main storyline, following the first film's events, centers on Michael Corleone, the new Don of the Corleone crime family, trying to hold his business ventures together from 1958 to 1959; the other is a series of flashbacks following his father, Vito Corleone, from his childhood in Sicily in 1901 to his founding of the Corleone family in New York City.

 The Godfather Part III

 The Godfather Part III was released on December 25, 1990.
 Francis Ford Coppola returned as director for the feature-length film, while also writing the screenplay with the help of the author Mario Puzo.
 In his audio commentary for Part II, Coppola stated it was his belief in the first two films having told the complete Corleone saga with nothing more to add that led him to decline multiple requests from Paramount to make a third installment for over a decade, until severe financial difficulties caused by the critical and commercial failure of One from the Heart (1982) compelled him to accept the long-standing offer.

 The Godfather Part III completes the story of Michael Corleone, who is now trying to legitimize his criminal empire, and shows the rise of Sonny Corleone's illegitimate son Vincent Corleone as Michael's successor.
-The film also portrays a fictionalized account of real-life events, including the death of Pope John Paul I and the Papal banking scandal of 1981 and 1982, linking them together and with the affairs of Michael Corleone.
+The film also portrays a fictionalized account of real-life events, including the death of Pope John Paul I and the Papal banking scandal of 1981 & '82, linking them together and with the affairs of Michael Corleone.
 Coppola has stated he intended for Part III to be an epilogue to the first two films.
 The film co-stars Sofia Coppola as Mary Corleone, whose performance was received negatively by critics.
-Leonard Maltin, said of the film that the casting of Sofia Coppola was an "almost-fatal flaw".
+Leonard Maltin said of the film that the casting of Sofia Coppola was an "almost-fatal flaw".